lzenner/garroen/garroen/readme.garroen.english.txt

 	- Ask to camp at particularly lovely spots
 	- In the betting of souls situation (SoD)
 	- Entering unusual places
-* Jaheirafan Today at 11:54 AM
-	- you could, like, suggest a certain homeliness, think about it: the PC, ever lonely traveling forward, but in the certainty that he has an extended family meaning Garrick and Immy, waiting for him

 ------------------------------------------------------------------------
 COMPATIBILITY NOTES